-Indicates whether to pass the error message obtained during the authentication on the backend to the client.
+Determines whether to pass the error message obtained during authentication on the backend to the client.

-Usually, if the authentication in Angie is a success, the backend cannot return an error.
+Usually, if authentication in Angie is successful, the backend cannot return an error.
 If it nevertheless returns an error, it means some internal error has occurred.
-In such case the backend message can contain information that should not be shown to the client.
-However, responding with an error for the correct password is a normal behavior for some POP3 servers.
+In such cases the backend message may contain information that should not be shown to the client.
+However, responding with an error for the correct password is normal behavior for some POP3 servers.
 The directive should be enabled in this case.